oktaytuncay/Kubernetes/kubernetes.md

 ### Volumes

 Docker containers are ephemeral in nature.
 They are called when needed to process data and are destroyed when finished.
 This is also the case for data inside the container.
 To persist the data processed by the containers, we attach a volume to the containers when they are created.
-The data are processed by the container is now placed in this volume thereby retaining it permanently.
+The data processed by the container is now placed in this volume thereby retaining it permanently.

-Even if the container is deleted, the data are generated or processed by it remains.
+Even if the container is deleted, the data generated or processed by it remains.

 Just like in Docker, pods created in Kubernetes are temporary in nature.
 When a pod is created and deleted to process data, the data processed by it will also be deleted as well.
 To avoid this, we add a volume to the pod.
 The data generated by the pod is now stored in the volume.
 And even after the pod is deleted, the data remains.

 Suppose we have a single node Kubernetes cluster.
 We create a simple pod that generates a random number between 1 and 100 and writes that number to a file at number.out.
 It then gets deleted along with a random number.
 To retain the number generated by the pod, we create a volume and a volume needs storage.
 In this example, we specify a path `/data` on the host.

-This way any files created in the colume would be store in the directory data on my node.
+This way any files created in the volume would be stored in the directory data on my node.
 Once the volume is created, to access if from a container we mount the volume to a directory inside the container.
 We use the volume mounts field in each container to mount the data volume to the directory ` /Users/oktaytuncay/.kube/kube_exp` within the container.

 ```properties
 apiVersion: v1